arvindk-egnaroinc/PlayBlog/Play-Blog/README.md

-Personal Blog written in Java and MongoDB using Play MVC framework"
+Personal Blog written in Java and MongoDB using Play MVC framework

 Admin
 "Signup"
 "Login"
 "Post an Article"

-"General User can see the post and comment on post"
+General User can see the post and comment on post